tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/search-howto-management-rest-api.md

 -  Create, regenerate, or retrieve `api-keys` (query or admin keys)
 -  Add or remove replicas and partitions (units of capacity that back a search service)

+To create indexes and indexers and query the service you will need to use the [Search Service REST API](https://docs.microsoft.com/rest/api/searchservice/).

 To fully administer your service programmatically, you will need two APIs: the Management REST API of Azure Cognitive Search, plus the common [Azure Resource Manager REST API](https://docs.microsoft.com/rest/api/searchmanagement/).

 The Resource Manager API is used for general-purpose operations that are not service specific, such as querying subscription data, listing geo-locations, and so forth.

 To create and manage Azure Cognitive Search services in your subscription, make sure your HTTP request includes the Resource Manager endpoint, subscription ID, provider (in this case, Azure Cognitive Search), and the search service-specific operation.

-You can find sample code to use the Management REST API with Powershell or Postman in [our samples repository](https://docs.microsoft.com/samples/browse/?products=azure-cognitive-search&languages=rest).
+We have quickstarts that provide sample code and step-by-step instructions using the Management REST API with [Powershell](https://docs.microsoft.com/azure/search/search-get-started-powershell) in our documentation.

 ## Endpoint